mjuraschik/pwa-kit/packages/extension-store-locator/README.md

 # Store Locator Extension

-A PWA Kit extension that adds store locator functionality to your Retail React App.
-This extension provides a complete store locator solution with features like:
+A PWA Kit extension that adds store locator functionality to your application.
+This extension provides a store locator solution with features like:

 - Search stores by postal code / country code via SCAPI Shopper Stores API
 - Device geolocation support